NextCenturyCorporation/mcs-pipeline/README.md

 It should finish promptly.
 The `.tmp_pipeline` folder should then have the resolved MCS (python API) and ray configuration files for you to review.

 #### Commands

-Note that for Mac users, you can install both moreutils and expect with brew.

 Python Script: